TurgenSec/policies/pending/guidelines-for-legal-requests-of-user-data.md

 ### Disclosure of non-public information

 It is our policy to disclose non-public user information in connection with a civil or criminal investigation only with user consent or upon receipt of a valid subpoena, civil investigative demand, court order, search warrant, or other similar valid legal process.
 In certain exigent circumstances (see below), we also may share limited information but only corresponding to the nature of the circumstances, and would require legal process for anything beyond that.
-GitHub reserves the right to object to any requests for non-public information.
+TurgenSec reserves the right to object to any requests for non-public information.
-Where GitHub agrees to produce non-public information in response to a lawful request, we will conduct a reasonable search for the requested information.
+Where TurgenSec agrees to produce non-public information in response to a lawful request, we will conduct a reasonable search for the requested information.

 Here are the kinds of information we will agree to produce, depending on the kind of legal process we are served with:

 - <a name="with-user-consent"></a>
 **With user consent** —
-GitHub will provide private account information, if requested, directly to the user (or an owner, in the case of an organization account), or to a designated third party with the user's written consent once GitHub is satisfied that the user has verified his or her identity.
+TurgenSec will provide private account information, if requested, directly to the user (or an owner, in the case of an organization account), or to a designated third party with the user's written consent once TurgenSec is satisfied that the user has verified his or her identity.

 - <a name="with-a-subpoena"></a>
 **With a subpoena** —